balajialg/Datahub-Test-Repo/troubleshoot.md

 - You have too many notebooks open at the same time
 - You are trying to show a table which is too large and as a result are crashing the browser

+If they are relevant, try fixing these issues by improving the programming practices or reducing the size of the dataset.
 If none of the highlighted points seem relevant in your scenario, Please raise a [bug request](https://github.com/berkeley-dsep-infra/datahub/issues/new?assignees=&labels=bug&template=bug_report.yml)!
-If they are relevant, try fixing these issues by improving the programming practices or reducing the size of the dataset.

 **What should I do if I get "503 service unavailable error" regularly?**

-Sorry, that you had to face this error.
+Sorry, that you had to face this error!
 This error could be due to some of our stability improvements.
 Try restarting your server and wait for few minutes to see whether the issue still persists.
 If yes, raise a github [issue](https://github.com/berkeley-dsep-infra/datahub/issues/new/choose).

 **What should I do if I get "403 errors: Blocking request from unknown origin" regularly?**

-Sorry, that you had to face this error.
+Sorry, that you had to face this error!
 This error could be due to multiple reasons outlined below,

 - You are using email id with a different domain other than berkeley.edu to authenticate with Datahub which could have potentially raised this error.
 Raise a github [issue](https://github.com/berkeley-dsep-infra/datahub/issues/new?assignees=&labels=bug&template=bug_report.yml), so that we can authorize your domain.